Auctioning

 Auctioning results since 2012

 To enable a smooth transition between the second and third trading periods, the EU member states decided to auction emission allowances from the 2013 and 2014 allocation years as early as 2012 (so-called early auctions).
-The intention was to bring forward the auctioning of 120 million emission allowances for stationary activities across Europe in this way.
-The Federal Republic of Germany accounted for around 23.5 million of these allowances.
-In fact, only around 90 million of the 120 million allowances were actually auctioned in advance, as some EU member states were unable to complete their preparations for the auction in time.
 In addition to the early auctions of the third trading period, EEX also conducted the auctions of the German share of aviation allowances in 2012.

-In 2023, a total of over 91 million EUAs and EUAAs with a total value of more than 7.6 billion euros were auctioned at the EEX for Germany, thus exceeding the 7 billion euros threshold for the first time.
-Average revenue in 2023 increased slightly compared to the previous year.
+In 2024, a total of over 85 million EUAs and EUAAs with a total value of more than 5.5 billion euros were auctioned at the EEX for Germany.
+Average revenue in 2024 was below the previous year's figure.

 The following table summarizes the auction results for the third trading period on an annual basis.